All articles

 1. Apprendr — best for learning from French text

-Free tier: 10 credits/day (1 per translation, 2 per TTS)
+Free tier: 10 credits/day (1 per learning explanation, 2 per TTS)

 Available as: Web app + Chrome extension